bp/resqpy/docs/tutorial/units_of_measure.rst

 Resqpy also has some helper functions for coercing invalid units, and for converting values between any compatible units.

-Resqpy's unit systems module is :mod:`resqpy.olio.weights_and_measures`, and is typically imported as:
+Resqpy's unit systems module is :mod:`resqpy.weights_and_measures`, and is typically imported as:

 .. code-block:: python

-    import resqpy.olio.weights_and_measures as wam
+    import resqpy.weights_and_measures as wam

 The Energistics Unit of Measure Standard
 ----------------------------------------